-The Financial Services Laws General Amendment Act, No. 45 of 2013 (which came into effect on 28 February 2014, and was published in Government Gazette No. 37237 of 16 January 2014), amends the definition of a "business of a medical scheme" to support the Regulations.
+The Financial Services Laws General Amendment Act, No. 45 of 2013 (came into effect on 28 February 2014), amends the definition of a "business of a medical scheme" to support the Regulations.

 The amendment to the definition of a "business of a medical scheme" was deferred to come into effect at the same time as the Regulations are finalised.
-The amendment of the definition will therefore be made effective on 1 April 2017.
+It is expected that the definition will take effect on 1 April 2017.
 Health insurance products that fall within the ambit of this amended definition will be prohibited, unless they are explicitly exempted through the Regulations.